Artistic Statement

 Research.
 Art.
 Heart.
 I strive to write pieces that are filled with heart, that come from the heart, that will touch the heart.
 Back to texture.
 Creating scenes and situations not solved sitcom-style but that address the bigger questions we have about life and love.

-I create strong women-centered plays and musicals, that are often non-linear, weaving reality with memories, dreams with day-to-day.
+I create plays and musicals, that are often non-linear, usually women-centered, weaving reality with memories, dreams with day-to-day.
 My work is sometimes LGBTQ+-themed, reflecting and exploring my own journey and acceptance of myself as a bisexual Jewish woman.
-Loss and moving forward is often another theme: I became a widow unexpectedly a year and a half ago, and my family lost my 20-year old nephew in 2017.
+Loss and moving forward is often another theme: I became a widow unexpectedly in 2021, and my family lost my 20-year old nephew in 2017.
 My theatre is one of imagination, of symbolism, and hope, often exploring the universal question “Am I doing what I am meant to do with my life?”

 I want theatre to be constantly ‘finding beauty’ even in the most mundane.
 To serve as a mirror, as a tool of compassion and clarity, to take our breath away and to weave us all together in humanity.
 I want theatre to be an explosion of creativity that invites the audience to participate and be moved.
 To breathe, laugh, cry or gasp together: the only medium that can do this.
 I am privileged and honored to answer this calling as a theatre writer, to create the space where connection happens.